opencog/docker/opencog/README.md

    this is not needed.
 If you do create an account, be sure to say `sudo docker login` or

+3. (Caution: dockerhub images apprea to be out-of-date, and its not clear how to fix this.
+So please do NOT do this step.)
-3. Pull images that are used for opencog development by running `./docker-build.sh -a`
+   Pull opencog images from dockerhub by running `./docker-build.sh -a`

 4. The above pull should have downloaded the latest images.
 These are rebuilt weekly, and thus should be up-to-date, more or less.